OpenArabicPE/slides/template/OpenArabicPE-Slides-template.md

 - Editorial decisions: TEI schema design
     <!-- + TEI is rooted in the western episteme -->
 - Editorial work:
-    + mark-up of page breaks (1-2 h per issue)
     + correcting transcriptions
     + add non-Arabic words omitted by *shamela.ws*
     + add footnotes
-    + correct publication dates for all issues.
 - Web-display:
     + needs some polishing
     + search functions beyond the Zotero group and individual issues (project can be searched on GitHub)